WinterNox/Circular-Walls-PewPew-Live/README.md

   radius: FixedPoint
 ): FixedPoint, FixedPoint
 ```
-Returns a location for spawning an entity of type `pewpew.EntityType.CUSTOMIZABLE_ENTITY` such that it will not be inside any of the circular walls present in the level at that time.
+Returns a location for spawning an entity of type `pewpew.EntityType.CUSTOMIZABLE_ENTITY` with collsion radius `radius` such that it will not be inside any of the circular walls present in the level at that time.
 Returns the origin location if it fails to find a proper location in under 10,000 checks.

 **Example:**
 ```lua